 If I was lucky, I might even bump into an old friend on the way and we would spend half and hour to an hour chatting right there, on the street.

-A couple of years later, when I became a Chartered Accountant, I ended up discarding all those write-ups, including those lovely poems, thinking that I must be really loony to even attempt such a thing as ‘writing’.
+A couple of years later, when I became a Chartered Accountant, I ended up discarding all those write-ups, including those lovely poems, thinking that I must be really loony to even attempt to do such a thing as ‘write’.
 It clearly did not befit me, a professionally qualified person since who would vomit their thoughts and feelings the way I did?
-And what if anyone reads them?
+And what if anyone read them?
 What would they think about me?
-Of course, the advent of Facebook and other social media, completely reversified that outlook across the world, for now, this, deemed as a matter of talent and skill, is done with pride, tenacity and courage.
+Of course, the advent of Facebook and other social media, completely reversified that outlook across the world, for now, this, deemed as a matter of talent and skill, is done with elan and pride.

 Keeping in touch with friends abroad

-The internets used to be extremely slow then, with the concept of downloading, not really in place.
+The internets then, used to be extremely slow, with the concept of downloading, not really in place.
 Processors used to crawl.
 The large desktops (replaced by the sleek ones today), would simply hang for the longest measure of time, in the process of downloading just one yahoo page, putting a real test to our patience.

 Come to think of it, who even uses yahoo today?
 While the colorful page was an absolute delight to the eyes and soul then, it’s been honestly a decade a half ever since I myself have visited the page.
 Gmail has, kind of wiped it out, from the public minds.
 Yet, then, we would be ready to wait in the cyber cafes, even if it meant the end of the world, for those chats over yahoo messengers and orkut, with our friends, which are today replaced by a more instant Facebook or WhatsApp.
 The thrill of meeting your long-lost friends online, was something totally out of the world.